RhinoDevel/cbmtapepi/README.md

 CBM Tape Pi is a Commodore datassette/tape drive emulator.

-You can transfer PRG files between your modern computer and your Commodore machine via serial connection and a Raspberry Pi.
+You can transfer PRG files between your modern computer and your Commodore machine via serial connection and a Raspberry Pi, just by using built-in LOAD and SAVE datassette commands on your Commodore machine!

 It is written in bare-metal C and independent of any OS (like Raspbian).

+## Project goals

+### Reached

+- Load and save PRG files for "all" Commodore 8-bit machines without the need for extra software on Commodore machine
+- Use simplest way to built such an interface
+- Use cheapest way to built such an interface
+- use as few hardware components as possible

+### To-do

+- read from / write to Raspberry Pi's SD card (make serial interface "obsolete")
+- read from / write to a USB memory stick connected to Raspberry Pi (make serial interface "obsolete")
+- "real"/complete tape drive emulation (e.g. to use fast loaders)
+- MAYBE IMPOSSIBLE: Raspbian port of CBM Tape Pi, see [Linux README](./linux/README.md).

 ## What you need